 In 1978, Attorney Robert P. Fitzsimmons established his practice in Warwood, West Virginia.
 During the firm's early years, it concentrated heavily on criminal defense.
-In the early 1980s, the firm began handling serious injury cases and medical malpractice.
+In the early 1980s, the firm began handling serious injury and medical malpractice cases.

 In 2004, Attorneys Robert J. Fitzsimmons and Brent E. Wear came onboard and have been handling personal injury, medical malpractice, and construction accident cases, in addition to other litigation matters.
 In 2008, Attorney Clayton J. Fitzsimmons joined the firm.
 Justin Wiater came on board in 2014.
 In 2016, Don Kresen became part of the team.
 In 2017, Mark Colantonio completed the roster of attorneys.
 The attorneys’ collective experience is in excess of 100 years and all live in West Virginia.

 Meet our full team of attorneys.